 “That is so cute,” he excused my faux paux.

-I kept him in the embrace feeling his hard-on through our trousers.
+I held him in the embrace feeling his hard-on through our trousers.
 I was so glad he had better control.

 “Let’s see if we can make it into my place before I have to rape you in the stairwell,” as he pulled out of my clutching embrace.
-He was out of breath, maybe from running up the stairs, while I was still panting from the orgasm.
-He dragged me up the final flight of stairs, while I pulled on his shirt and pants, trying to undress him.
+He was out of breath, maybe from running up the stairs.
+I was still panting from the orgasm.
+He dragged me up the final flight of stairs, as I pulled on his shirt and pants, trying to undress him.